william-ibarra/angular-challenge/README.md

 ## Home page

-### What we are going to learn
+### Tasks

-In this section we are going to learn:
+In this section:

-- How to create a lazy loaded module
+- Create a lazy module for news feed
-- How to create a custom component for post listing.
+- Create a layout component
-- How to setup your routes file.
+- Create article card and header components.
+- Create the route from home page
+- Create the data model for article list
-- How to retrieve data from an API using services.
+- Retrieve list of posts from the API
-- How to display all posts into the template.
+- Display all articles on the home page